obsidian-tasks-group/obsidian-tasks/docs/Getting Started/Recurring Tasks.md

 The new task will have updated dates based off the original task.

+> [!tip]
+> If you only want the latest occurrence, and don't care to see the clutter of all the earlier tasks, check out the new [[On Completion]] facility, added in Tasks X.Y.Z.

 ### Basic Example

 Take as an example the following task: